BAFTA-2026: Most Awards for "One Battle After Another", Best Documentary Film Was "Mr. Nobody Against Putin"

 Leonardo DiCaprio and director Paul Thomas Anderson.
-Photo: Tristan Fewings/BAFTA/Getty Images for BAFTA
+Photo: Tristan Fewings / BAFTA / Getty Images for BAFTA

-Anderson's film, starring DiCaprio in the lead role, with Sean Penn and Benicio Del Toro in supporting roles, tells the story of a revolutionary who became an alcoholic and plunges back into battle when his daughter is pursued by a corrupt police officer.
-"One Battle After Another" was one of the big cinematic events of last year and received positive reviews from critics.
+Anderson's film, starring DiCaprio in the main role, with Sean Penn and Benicio del Toro in supporting roles, tells the story of a revolutionary who succumbed to alcoholism and re-enters the fight when his daughter is persecuted by a corrupt police officer.

 Films with the most awards this year: